krother/speech_projects/en/workouts/critical_questions.md

 ## Where do these 7 projects come from?

-I developed them myself with some help from my mentor.
+I developed them with some help from my mentor and speaking club.

+## Did you invent the idea of training communication by doing speech workouts?

+No. Thousands of people have done similar things long before. **Ralph Smedley** is my closest point of reference.

 ## Where can I find details on the 7 speech projects?

 Nowhere, there exists no written manual for this workout.
-But you are invited to [help me write one](contributing.md).
+But you are invited to [help me write one](https://krother.github.io/speech_projects/en/contributions.html).

 ## What do you do before you check off a project?